tekacs/scrobble-exchange-pub/README.md

 * Victor Mikhno
 * Amar Sood

+Running instructions:

++ Just run Server.py.
+It's possible that extra modules may need to be installed on your system.

 <a id="amar">AS:</a> Posited by Amar on a technical basis - poke me if you have objections/problems.

 [AS]: #amar "Posited by Amar on a technical basis - poke me if you have objections/problems."